Further Simulation Examples

 Try It Out

-It is known that when the target number is 1 the expected number of numbers needed is:
+It is known that the expected number of numbers needed is:

 \[\mathrm{e} \approx 2.71828 \ldots\]